jkearns4/INST326_2025_FALL/README.md

 This project was developed using course material and our own design ideas.
 We did not use any external code or tutorials while building the program.
-Thematic inspiration from classic survival-style games such as Oregon Trail, Ark, etc. But all mechanics, algorithms, and the JSON structure were created entirely by our group. https://www.g2a.com/news/features/games-like-oregon-trail/
+Thematic inspiration from classic survival-style games such as Oregon Trail, Ark, etc. But all mechanics, algorithms, and the JSON structure were created entirely by our group.

+G2A.
+(2022, July 15).
+8 Games Like The Oregon Trail.
+G2A News.
+Retrieved December 12, 2025, from
+https://www.g2a.com/news/features/games-like-oregon-trail/

 ## How to Run the Game